xpmethod-workshops/dh-core/README.md

 - Get help and help others.

 <sub>† Because you need to understand what you are automating well.</sub>
-<sub>‡</sub>This means investing time into skills that scale with your
+<sub>‡ This means investing time into skills that scale with your
-experience and lead to more advanced applications.
+experience and lead to more advanced applications.</sub>

 ## Cornerstones for DH